Adit31/Captionomaly-Deep-Learning-Toolbox-for-Anomaly-Captioning/README.md

 ### <a name = "Citation"> </a> Citation
 ```
-@article{adit2021captionomaly,
+@article{adit2022captionomaly,
-  author = {Goyal, Adit and Mandal, Murari and Hassija, Vikas},
+  author = {Goyal, Adit and Mandal, Murari and Hassija, Vikas and Chamola, Vinay and Aloqaily, Moayad},
-  title = {Captionomaly: A Deep Learning Toolbox for Anomaly Captioning in Surveillance Videos},
+  title = {Captionomaly: A Deep Learning Toolbox for Anomaly Captioning in Social Surveillance Systems},
-  year = {2021},
+  year = {2022},
   journal = {IEEE Transactions on Computational Social Systems}
 }
 ```